nodepy/spdx-licenses/README.md

 ## Development

-Install the development dependencies via `nodepy-pm install --dev`.
+Install the development dependencies via `nppm install --dev`.
 Then run the following to update the `licenses.json` file.

     $ nodepy generate > licenses.json